Trump, Biden Scrap on Oil, Virus With Just Over a Week to Go

 ——

-Jill Colvin reported from Florida.
+Weissert reported from Wilmington, Delaware.
 AP writers Kevin Freking and Zeke Miller in Washington and Bill Barrow in Atlanta contributed.